Stay Safe by using your Common Sense on Safari.

 We are fully committed to keeping you safe and secure on your Safari in Uganda.

-We strictly adhere to safety guidelines and rules set by the authorities and enforce them during our safaris.
+We strictly adhere to safety guidelines and rules set by authorities and enforce them during our safaris.
 Our drivers and guides are trained professionals who always prioritize your safety.
 We maintain close communication with security forces and have established protocols to address potential risks or emergencies.

-Rest assured that when you choose Kabiza Wilderness Safaris, you are in the hands of a dedicated team fully committed to providing a safe and secure safari experience in Uganda.
+Rest assured that when you choose Kabiza Wilderness Safaris, you are in the hands of a dedicated team committed to providing a safe and secure safari experience in Uganda.

-Take out a Travel Insurance Policy
+Take Out a Travel Insurance Policy